Vineflower/vineflower/docs/finally-processing.md

 (This section assumes the Vineflower simplification listed above)

-Before Java 6, `finally`s where compiled using the `jsr` and `ret` opcodes.
+In the initial Java 1 implementations, `finally` blocks were compiled using the `jsr` and `ret` opcodes.
 This allowed for the creation of mini-functions (subroutines) inside the larger function.
 At each point in the `try` block, right before an exit out of that block (`return`, `break`, ... or just normally exiting) the subroutine with the code of the `finally` block was called.
-Additionally, there is an exception handler present that catches all exceptions (VF: "catch-all") in the code for the `try` block which jumps to a piece of code that stores the exception in a variable, also jumps to the `finally` subroutine and then rethrows the caught exception.
+Additionally, there is an exception handler present that catches all exceptions (VF: " catch-all") in the code for the `try` block which jumps to a piece of code that stores the exception in a variable, also jumps to the `finally` subroutine and then rethrows the caught exception.

 However, even though there are restrictions on the subroutines (no recursing, each subroutine can have at most one `ret` instruction, and a nested subroutine call can no longer be returned from if an outer sub routine has already returned), it made validating and optimizing the bytecode non-trivial.
-As a result, starting in Java 6, and required for classes with classfile version 51.0 and above (Java 7), `jsr` and `ret` where no longer allowed and instead, each exit point and the catch-all will jump to their own copied version of the finally code.
+As a result, starting in Java 2-3, and required for classes with classfile version 51.0 and above (Java 7), `jsr` and `ret` were no longer used and instead, each exit point and the catch-all will jump to their own copied version of the `finally` block code.

 Handling `jsr` and `ret` instructions isn't only annoying for the Java Runtime, it's also annoying for Vineflower.
 As a result, one of the very first processing steps on the parsed Control Flow Graph is the inlining of jsr instructions.
 This means that we convert old Java 5 and before `finally`s into the version that we'd expect for Java 6+.
-Given that in a later step we will need to deduplicate these, this might seem like a weird action to take but abusing `jsr` and `ret` where really popular in obfuscators.
-This meant that assuming that these subroutines could always be converted into "try-finally"'s wasn't an option.
+Given that in a later step we will need to deduplicate these, this might seem like a weird action to take but abusing `jsr` and `ret` was really popular in obfuscators.
+This meant that assuming that these subroutines can always be converted into "try-finally"'s isn't an option.

 ## Decompiling `finally`